High Memory/RAM Usage

 Microsoft Teams is currently the most RAM consuming application on my computer

-If interested, you can find more details on how Teams currently uses Memory at https://docs.microsoft.com/microsoftteams/teams-memory-usage-perf.
+For more details on how Teams currently uses memory, please visit https://docs.microsoft.com/en-us/microsoftteams/teams-memory-usage-perf.

 Solitcon Solitcon commented

 1. Uninstall Teams